OpenRailAssociation/technical-committee/project-handbook/content/docs/incubation/_index.md

 * [Applying to become an OpenRail project]({{< ref "application" >}})

 Once you are an OpenRail project you can progress within the incubation process while the project matures.
 The advanced stages signify a high project quality.
-On the highest stage projects become official recommandations of the OpenRail Association for production use cases in specific domains of the railway business.
+On the highest stage projects become official recommendations of the OpenRail Association for production use cases in specific domains of the railway business.

-The following guides describe activites on the various stages and how to advance to the next stage.
+The following guides describe activities on the various stages and how to advance to the next stage.

 * [Activities at the Sandbox Stage]({{< ref "sandbox" >}})
 * [Advancing to the Incubated Stage]({{< ref "incubated" >}})